Recruiting toolkit (5 of 5): finding new members

 1. Get out and perform – performing in your local area is the best way to demonstrate exactly what your group does, how it works and help potential recruits imagine what it would be like to be part of your group.
 This doesn’t need to be limited to formal concerts; any chance to sing, play or make music publicly gives your group more exposure and helps potential recruits find you.
 Going to where people are, rather then waiting for them to come to you, will help that exposure.
 A great way to do this is to perform at community events – but you can also create your own events by performing in public places.
 Train stations during commute hours, the local shops on a Saturday morning or park on a Sunday afternoon.
 It doesn’t have to be the whole group either – perhaps a small sub-section could go out and perform with the specific aim of promoting the group.
 The most important thing about these events is to have some printed materials handy to distribute to any interested people.
 A flyer put in a pocket could be found two weeks later and give the person the nudge they need.

 2. Website – the most likely way someone who doesn’t already know you can find you is via an online search.
 Search Engine Optimisation (SEO) is the practice of getting your website to the top of the first page of search results (e.g. if someone searches for ‘samba band in Loughborough’, you want your samba group that's based there to be number one on the results list).
-There are quite a few useful tricks to help improve your SEO that you can read more in our resource on designing your website.
+There are quite a few useful tricks to help improve your SEO that you can read more in our resources on designing your website and optimising your website.

 3. Printed material – flyers, posters etc. placed in relevant places.
 There are loads of places that posters and flyers can go – community buildings, music venues, music shops, other local shops, community notice boards, waiting rooms (doctors etc.), hairdressers, coffee shops, pubs, cafés – anywhere where they might get seen really.
 Many businesses will have notice boards for this sort of thing, even if they don’t, it’s worth an ask.
 Remember to ask permission first and keep an eye on 'flooding' the market – being everywhere can be counterproductive.
 By nature, they have limited messaging – at most you can have an image, key group info and a quote.
 Placing a QR code can help with directing the person to a page on your website that has all the relevant information.
 (For more information on ensuring your communications can be accessed by everyone, have a look at our Inclusive communications resource.)